offbynull/learn/Bioinformatics/input/input.md

 A transcription factor / regulatory protein is an enzyme that influences the rate of gene expression for some set of genes.
 As the saturation of a transcription factor changes, so does the rate of gene expression for the set of genes that it influences.

 Transcription factors bind to DNA near the genes they influence: a transcription factor binding site is located in a gene's upstream region and the sequence at that location is a fuzzy nucleotide sequence of length 8 to 12 called a regulatory motif.
 The simplest way to think of a regulatory motif is a regex pattern without quantifiers.
-For example, the regex `[AT]TT[GC]CCCTA` may match to `ATTGCCCTA`, `ATTCCCCTA`, `TTTGCCCTA`, and `TTTCCCCTA`.
+For example, the regex `[AT]TT[GC]CCCTA` may match to ATTGCCCTA, ATTCCCCTA, TTTGCCCTA, and TTTCCCCTA.
 The regex itself is the motif, while the sequences being matched are motif members.

 ```{svgbob}
   |- - - - - - - - - - - - - - - - gene upstream - - - - - - - - - - - - - - - - - -|- - - - - - - - gene - - - - - -|